Candyfair/bess-frontend/README.md

-# BESS Grid Manager — Frontend
+# Grid Asset Manager — Frontend

 A mobile-first React interface for monitoring and interacting with a grid-scale battery energy storage fleet.
-Built as the frontend counterpart to the **BESS Grid Manager backend** developed by [Christian Baker](https://github.com/roadtowiganpier).
+Built as the frontend counterpart to the **Grid Asset Manager backend** developed by [Christian Baker](https://github.com/roadtowiganpier).

 ---